Zika

 Zika Virus.

-This website provides the Centers for Disease Control and Prevention resources related to Zika Virus disease including current transmission and spread information, current clinical recommendations, and prevention and mitigation information.
-This page is updated regularly.
+This website provides the Centers for Disease Control and Prevention resources related to Zika Virus disease including outbreak status, current clinical recommendations, and prevention and mitigation information.

 The authors evaluated available data to determine causality of Zika infection and birth defects, most notably microcephaly.
 This evidence included Zika virus infection during specific times in pregnancy, a specific rare phenotype involving microcephaly, and data that support biologic plausibility.
 The researchers concluded that the evidence supports a causal relationship between Zika virus infection and birth defects.